Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 It also requires access to the admin API of Prometheus to fetch the external labels.
 If shipper feature of sidecar is used (for longer retention of Prometheus data in relatively cheaper object storage):
 * Sidecar has access to the Prometheus TSDB (Time series Databse).
-* It ships the blocks to the object storage (It has access to the credentials for the object storage) Optinally it can also watch for changes to the Prometheus configuration file and call the Prometheus reload API to reload its configuration in case of any changes.
+* It ships the blocks to the object storage (It has access to the credentials for the object storage).
+Optionally it can also watch for changes to the Prometheus configuration file and call the Prometheus reload API to reload its configuration in case of any changes.

 **Receive**
 The Receive component exposes Prometheus compatible remote-write API that can be used by Prometheus to send its data.